Do you want to learn how to improve your illustrations for your website?

 Lastly, you’ll want to name your files correctly.
 This will improve your SEO rankings for your images.
 Admittedly Google robots only scan text and is the main component for SEO, but it’s good to have accurate keywords in your images.

-For instance, instead of naming a business illustration image ‘picture.jpg’, name it ‘business-vector-illustration.jpg’ instead.
+For instance, instead of naming a business card design image ‘picture.jpg’, name it ‘business-card-design.jpg’ instead.
 This is a much stronger file name.

 To sum up – the main components you need to think about is to keep your file size low, keep your image quality high, and name it correctly.